Code-Institute-Submissions/soundkissstudio/README.md

 ### Acknowledgements

-- Thanks to Johann Alberts and Igor at Codeinstitue Tutor Student Support for their guidance on using @media queries
+- Thanks to Johann Alberts and Igor at Code Institute Tutor Student Support for their guidance on using @media queries

 - Thank you to my Tutor Reuben Ferrante for his feedback, knowledge and positive guidance.
-I learnt a great deal from this project and look forward to the next.
+Having to go for a redesign was tough but I've learnt a great deal from the process and look forward to getting the next one right from the beginning!

-- Thanks to Dr Lindsey Smith for all the cups of tea.
+- Thanks to Dr Lindsey Smith for all the cups of tea put my way while working.